Code-Institute-Submissions/petergalvin-cyber-milestone1/README.md

 # Testing
 The 'Concept' page describes the training concepts usings cards.
 The cards are responsive with photos and descriptions which are consistent with the Gym culture.
 The navbar enables the user to hop to other pages easily.
+Clicking on the Perfection Gym name also permits navigation to the home page.

-The 'Joining' option is always available.
-The 'Joining' form will not be submitted unless entries are valid.
+The 'Contact Us' form will not be submitted unless entries are valid.
 The form requests a full name rather than separate first name and surname for a better UX.

 The timetable page displays class times and uses Bootstraps responsive Table class to acheive this.